MS Marco Polo: Service as Marco Polo

 Despite Transocean Tours' intention of keeping the ship in its fleet until 2012, reports emerged in August 2009 that Marco Polo would be chartered to the newly founded, UK-based Cruise & Maritime Voyages for five years from 2 January 2010.
 Her planned itineraries included cruises from the UK to South America during the northern hemisphere winter months, and from the UK to Northern Europe and the Mediterranean during the summer months.

 On 13 March 2013 Cruise & Maritime voyages announced that Marco Polo would be terminating one of her northern lights cruises and go into dry dock for inspection and minor repairs after striking an uncharted object under command of the local pilot minutes after sailing from Sortland on 9 March 2013.
 Her cruise terminated in Antwerp with passengers being transferred to Tilbury and London via the Channel Tunnel or ferry by coach.

 On 14 February 2014 a passenger died and sixteen people were injured after a freak wave struck the ship in the English Channel during a storm.
 One seriously injured passenger was taken off by helicopter.
 The ship was heading to Tilbury with 735 passengers and 349 crew on board.

 Marco Polo has been the subject of a television programme in the series Mighty Cruise Ships (a spin-off of Mighty Ships) which documented the 2013 voyage to St Petersburg, Russia, and the Baltic States.
 The ship ran into a force 10 gale in The Baltic.

 On 1 November 2014, while docking at the port of Leknes in Lofoten, Norway, a strong breeze sent the cruise ship off course, resulting in the ship running aground at coordinates 68.12208°N 13.56687°E.

 On 20 July 2020, Cruise & Maritime Voyages entered administration.
 The company's administrators sold Marco Polo at auction for US$2,770,000 on 22 October 2020.
 Plans for Offshore Solutions Unlimited to return her to service were not realised, nor were announced plans by the buyer, Highseas Ltd., to convert her into a floating hotel in Dubai.
 She was resold two months later for approximately $4 million to an Indian company, reached the scrapyards of Alang, India on 13 January 2021 and was beached and scrapped.
-Scrapping begin on 28 March 2021 and, on 5 July 2021, it also started from the stern.
+Scrapping commenced on 28 March 2021.